Legislature(2025 - 2026)GRUENBERG 120

 vehicle that gave $32 million in start-up capital to CFAB in

-199 would only be used to refinance or issue new low-interest
+199 would be used only to refinance or issue new low-interest

 rate loans until the revolving loan fund rates return to normal